We Gotta Get Out of This Place

-"We Gotta Get Out of This Place", occasionally written "We've Gotta Get Out of This Place", is a rock song written by Barry Mann and Cynthia Weil and recorded as a 1965 hit single by the Animals.
+"We Gotta Get Out of This Place", occasionally written "We've Gotta Get Out of This Place", is a rock song written by American songwriters Barry Mann and Cynthia Weil and recorded as a 1965 hit single by English band the Animals.
 It has become an iconic song of its type and was immensely popular with United States Armed Forces G.I.s during the Vietnam War.

-In 2004 it was ranked number 233 on Rolling Stone's The 500 Greatest Songs of All Time list; it is also in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll list.
+In 2004 it was ranked number 233 on Rolling Stone's "The 500 Greatest Songs of All Time" list; it is also in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll list.

+In 2011, the song was inducted into the Grammy Hall of Fame.

 History

-Barry Mann and Cynthia Weil were husband and wife (and future Hall of Fame) songwriters associated with the 1960s Brill Building scene in New York City.
+Barry Mann and Cynthia Weil were husband and wife (and future Songwriters Hall of Fame) songwriters associated with the 1960s Brill Building scene in New York City.

 Mann and Weil wrote and recorded "We Gotta Get Out of This Place" as a demo, with Mann singing and playing piano.
-It was intended for The Righteous Brothers, for whom they had written the number one hit "You've Lost That Lovin' Feelin'" but then Mann gained a recording contract for himself, and his label Red Bird Records wanted him to release it instead.
+It was intended for the Righteous Brothers, for whom they had written the number one hit "You've Lost That Lovin' Feelin'" but then Mann gained a recording contract for himself, and his label Red Bird Records wanted him to release it instead.
 Meanwhile, record executive Allen Klein had heard it and gave the demo to Mickie Most, the Animals' producer.
 Most already had a call out to Brill Building songwriters for material for the group's next recording session (the Animals hits "It's My Life" and "Don't Bring Me Down" came from the same call), and the Animals recorded it before Mann could.

 In the Animals' rendition, the lyrics were slightly reordered and reworded from the demo and opened with a locational allusion – although different from that in the songwriters' minds – that was often taken as fitting the group's industrial, working class Newcastle-upon-Tyne origins:

 Next came a verse about the singer's father in his deathbed after a lifetime of working his life away, followed by a call-and-response buildup, leading to the start of the chorus:

 The arrangement featured a distinctive bass lead by group member Chas Chandler.
 This was the first single not to be recorded by the original line-up, following as it did the departure of keyboard player Alan Price and his replacement by Dave Rowberry.
 It featured one of singer Eric Burdon's typically raw, fierce vocals.
 Rolling Stone described the overall effect as a "harsh white-blues treatment from The Animals.
 As [Burdon] put it, 'Whatever suited our attitude, we just bent to our own shape.'"

-The song reached number 2 on the UK pop singles chart on August 14, 1965 (held out of the top slot by the Beatles' "Help!").
-The following month, it reached number 13 on the US pop singles chart, its highest placement there.
-In Canada, the song also reached number 2, on September 20, 1965.
+The song reached number 2 on the UK Singles Chart on 14 August 1965 (held out of the top slot by the Beatles' "Help!").
+The following month, it reached number 13 on the U.S. Billboard Hot 100, its highest placement there.
+In Canada, the song also reached number 2, on 20 September 1965.